 Getting records expunged allows certain individuals the opportunity to clean up their criminal record, although, eligibility guidelines must be met before a Florida expungement is granted.
-Many people mistakenly believe they automatically qualify for an expungement or to have their records sealed, but, in fact, it is a process which requires experienced legal assistance.
-To assist you with your decision, Ayo and Iken presents this in-depth informational article on expungement in Florida.
+Many people mistakenly believe they automatically qualify for an expungement or to have their records sealed, but, in fact, it is a process that requires experienced legal assistance.
+To assist you with your decision, Ayo and Iken present this in-depth informational article on expungement in Florida.

 What are the Differences Between “Sealed” and “Expunged”?

 Although the two terms are often used interchangeably, when a record is sealed, the public does not have access to the records via government databases, which means the majority of employers will not be able to access that information.
-Even sealed records may be accessed by city, county, state and federal governmental agencies, including the police and the military.
-Agencies which would have access to a sealed record can also see that criminal information has been expunged from your criminal record, but would require a court order to access that information.
+Even sealed records may be accessed by city, county, state, and federal governmental agencies, including the police and the military.
+Agencies that would have access to a sealed record can also see that criminal information has been expunged from your criminal record, but would require a court order to access that information.
 You can expunge a case if it was dropped or dismissed prior to a trial; if it was not, it will not qualify to be expunged, but may still qualify to be sealed.

 The Benefits of Expunction